plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Discoveries.md

 ### Close

 When a Player declares a Discovery as **Close**, they take the following steps in order:

 1. Connect the Discovery faceup to an existing branch of the World Tree;
 2. Tell a Tale about this Discovery;
-3. Draw six Traits with a score of plus one on their back;
+3. Draw six Level one Traits;
 4. Pick two of the drawn Traits to add to their Roots;
 5. Tell a Tale about how their Adventurer gained the chosen Traits; and,
 5. Return the remaining Traits in their Hand.